hadley/adv-r/Computing-on-the-language.md

 ## Creating a function

+Building up a function by hand is also useful when you can't use a closure because you don't know in advance what the arguments will be.

 A function has three components: its arguments, body (code to run) and the environment in which its defined.
 There are a few ways we can create a  function from these three components.
-The third is probably the most straightforward (create an empty function and then modify it).
-But you might want to read the others and figure out how they work - it's good practice for your computing on the language skills.
+R doesn't have a function that takes exactly these arguments, but we can make one:

     make_function <- function(args, body, env = parent.frame()) {
       args <- as.pairlist(args)
       eval(call("function", args, body), env)
     }

+There is the one place in R where we need to care about the difference between a pairlist and a list: argument lists must be provided as pairlists.

 To use this function we need to use the special `alist` function to create an **a**rgument list.